 - The Standard Analysis Procedure

 - Optical microscopy by thin section analysis with compound microscope (Leica DM2700M).
-In transmitted, plane and cross polarised light, to determine: pore structure, porosity and any cracking; textural/spatial interrelationships between components; the presence of lime nodules; mineral identification of sand and aggregates.
+In transmitted, plane and cross polarised light, to determine: pore structure, porosity, micro-cracking; textural/spatial interrelationships between components; the presence of lime nodules; mineral identification of sand and aggregates.
 In reflected light, to identify components of hydraulic binder and determine potential mortar layers.

 Additional Investigative Techniques